csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 * The LCP image is 1.4MB!
   * On slower connections, this is a killer.
-  * It is in the HTML at least—they should stick `fetchpriority=high` on there.
+  * It is in the HTML at least — they should stick `fetchpriority=high` on there.
 * The homepage ‘carousel’ is actually stacked one pane on top of the other rather than in a row like a traditional carousel.
   * This means that while the heavy images are downloading, we see loads of